BTEC Level 3 National Extended Diploma in Health & Social Care (Health Studies)

 What will I learn?

-This course will enable you to develop your understanding of Human Biology covering body systems and functions as well as exploring some common disorders.
-As well as learning about how these disorders affect the physical body you will also explore how they impact an individuals, social and emotional health.
-You will gain knowledge of the Core Principles and Policies in Health and Social Care including Safeguarding and health and Safety to prepare you for work in this industry.
+This course will enable you to develop and apply knowledge and understanding of the core principles and policies in Health and Social Care to prepare you for work in this industry.
 You will also learn and develop your academic skills including essay writing and research.

-The BTEC Extended Diploma in Health & Social Care is a two year course.
-After successful completion of the first year you will be a awarded a Foundation diploma which is equivalent to 1.5 A Levels.
-After two years you will be awarded the Extended Diploma which is equivalent to 3 A Levels.
-It is essential that you progress to Year 2 to achieve the Extended Diploma for employment and university progression.
-This is a full-time course which requires you to attend placement one day per week in the second year of study.
-The content of the course is separated into units of study.
+The BTEC Extended Diploma in Health & Social Care is a two-year course which is equivalent to 3 A Levels.
+It is a fulltime course which requires you to attend placement one day per week in the second year of study.
+The content of the course is separated into units of study as follows:

 Year 1 - Units